PBS Kids: Critical reception

 PBS Kids programming has historically received generally positive reviews from television critics and parents of young children.
 L.A.
 Story (a division of Blogspot) wrote, "Great for any little explorer!"
 Rob Owen of Pittsburgh Post-Gazette wrote, "Best children's entertainment available".
 Valerie Williams of Scary Mommy wrote, "A wonderful gift".
 Steve Aquino of Forbes wrote, "Making learning accessible in the coronavirus age".
+PBS Kids was named of Channel of the Year at the 2015 and 2025 Kidscreen Awards respectively.

 24/7 network

 The PBS Kids Channel (also known as PBS Kids 24/7) is an American digital broadcast and FAST television network operated by the Public Broadcasting Service.
 The network features a broad mix of live action and animated children's programs distributed to PBS by independent companies and select member stations, which are designed for improving the early literacy, math, and social-emotional skills of young children ages 3 to 9.
 Some PBS member stations, most notably KLCS in Los Angeles and WDCQ-TV in Bad Axe, Michigan, maintain their own locally programmed PBS Kids feed that is independent from the nationally sourced feed.

 The PBS Kids Channel has had two iterations in the age of digital television; one which existed between 1999 and 2005, and the current version which was launched in 2017.